Natak-Mesh/Nucleus_V1/reticulum_mesh/tak_transmission/reticulum_module/new_implementation/README.md

-# Reticulum Handler - Modular Implementation
+# Reticulum Handler - Direct Packet Implementation

-A modular implementation of the Reticulum mesh networking handler that provides reliable packet delivery, link management, and peer discovery.
+A streamlined implementation of the Reticulum mesh networking handler that provides reliable packet delivery through direct packet transmission.

+## Key Design Principles

+1. **Direct Packet Transmission**
+   - No persistent links required
+   - Each packet is independently transmitted
+   - Built-in delivery confirmation
+   - Automatic retries for failed packets

+2. **Critical Destination Pattern**
+   - PeerDiscovery owns the IN destination
+   - All components access it through PeerDiscovery
+   - No duplicate destinations created
+   - Clean separation of responsibilities

 ## Architecture